Asian woman in yellow sweater, with magnifying glass to eye and penny board

 Top 8 College Search Resources Students Need to Know About

-These websites are great resources for students during the college search (when you're done browsing CollegeXpress, of course!)
+Ready to dive into your college search?
+These websites are great resources to bookmark (when you're done browsing CollegeXpress, of course!).

 The last year of high school is often one of apprehension, stress, and even consternation.
 Seniors need every trick in the book to help them get through this trying time.
 After writing for CollegeXpress for the past several months, I have come to realize that online search tools and articles, features, and blog posts centered around the college experience can be a great helping hand for prospective college students.
 Reading about study tips, preparing résumés, and conducting comprehensive college research has really helped me form a much clearer and more concrete plan.